louiedinh/python-practice-projects/content/pages/templating-engine.md

 A templating engine combines templates and data models to produce result documents.
 A good analogy is baking cookies.
 You have a cookie cutter(template) and your dough(the data model).
-You take your cookie cutter and, depending on the dough, you will stamp out cookies that are clearly related but are not identical.
+You take your cookie cutter and, depending on the dough, you will stamp out cookies that are related but not identical.

 Templating engines allows you to seperate logic from presentation in a program.
-By splitting these two concerns you are free to modify each piece relatively independently.
+By splitting these two concerns you are free to modify each piece independently.
 The split between logic and presentation is well explored and serves as the primary motivation behind the popular Model-View-Controller design pattern driving many web and mobile applications today.

 In this practice problem, we will try to build a templating engine with a specialized syntax.
-Some templating engines allow you to execute normal python code, but that dangles the carrot of model data mutation a little too close for my liking.
+Some templating engines allow you to execute normal python code, but that dangles the carrot of model data mutation a little too close for comfort.

 Prerequisites
 -------------

-It would be helpful to have some experience with a templating engine before you start this project.
+It is helpful to have some experience using a templating engine before you start this project.
 You can download one of the engines below to start experimenting.
-However, almost everybody has used a basic templating engine before.
-What do you think string formatting is?
+However, almost everybody has used a basic templating engine before!
+Python string formatting is just a simple templating engine.

     name = <insert your name here>
     "Hello %s, I hope you're well today" % name